Continuous-time trading and the emergence of probability: Other connections with literature

-Theorem~\ref{thm:main} is closely connected with the Second FTAP, namely with its part saying that each contingent claim has a unique fair price provided there is a unique equivalent martingale measure.
-Theorem~\ref{thm:main} and Corollary~\ref{cor:main} essentially say that each contingent claim of the form $\III_E$, where $E\in\KKK$ and $\omega(0)=c$ for all $\omega\in E$, has a fair price and its fair price is equal to the Wiener measure $\Wiener_c(E)$.
-The scarcity of contingent claims that have a fair price is not surprising as our market is heavily incomplete.
+Theorems~\ref{thm:main} and~\ref{thm:supermain} are connected (admittedly, somewhat loosely) with the Second FTAP, namely its part saying that each contingent claim has a unique fair price provided there is a unique equivalent martingale measure.
+For example, Theorem~\ref{thm:main} and Corollary~\ref{cor:main} essentially say that each contingent claim of the form $\III_E$, where $E\in\KKK$ and $\omega(0)=c$ for all $\omega\in E$, has a fair price and its fair price is equal to the Wiener measure $\Wiener_c(E)$ of $E$.
+The scarcity of contingent claims that we can show to have a fair price is not surprising: it is intuitively clear that our market is heavily incomplete.
 According to Remark~\ref{rem:main}, we can replace the Wiener measure by many other measures.
-The proofs of both the Second FTAP and Theorem~\ref{thm:main} construct fair prices of contingent claims using hedging arguments; the key technical tool used in Section~\ref{sec:proof-constructive-b} was the reduction of pricing contingent claims of the form $\III_E$ to pricing smooth contingent claims.
+The proofs of both the Second FTAP and our Theorems~\ref{thm:main} and~\ref{thm:supermain} construct fair prices of contingent claims using hedging arguments.
 Extending this paper's results to a wider class of contingent claims is an interesting direction of further research.

+Theorems~\ref{thm:main} and~\ref{thm:supermain} are much more closely connected with a generalized version of the Second FTAP (see \cite{Follmer/Schied:2011}, Theorem~5.32, for a discrete-time version) which says, in the first approximation, that the range of arbitrage-free prices of a contingent claim coincides with the range of the expectations of its payoff function w.r.\ to the equivalent martingale measures. \ifFULL\bluebegin I say ``in the first approximation'' since there is an uncertainty at the end-points of the two ranges. \blueend\fi We can even say (completely disregarding mathematical rigour for a moment) that Theorem~\ref{thm:supermain} is a special case of the generalized Second FTAP: by the Dubins--Schwarz result, $\omega$ is a time-changed Brownian motion under the martingale measures, and so the $\KKK$-measurability of $F$ implies that the unique fair price of the contingent claim with the payoff function $F$ is $\int F d\Wiener_{\omega(0)}$.

-Despite the resemblance, the part of the Second FTAP discussed in the previous paragraph and Theorem~\ref{thm:main} are not comparable: the latter leads to a much weaker conclusion (we only get fair prices for a narrow class of contingent claims), but its conditions are also much weaker.
-The conditions of both Second and First FTAP include a given probability measure on the sample space (our stochastic model of the market).
-The hedging arguments used in the proof of the Second FTAP depend very much on the postulated probability measure, which allows one to use It\^o's notion of stochastic integral.
+The conditions of the First, Second, and generalized Second FTAP include a given probability measure on the sample space (our stochastic model of the market).
+In the case of continuous time, it is this postulated probability measure that allows one to use It\^o's notion of stochastic integral for defining basic financial notions such as the resulting capital of a trading strategy.
 No such condition is needed in the case of our results.